 To take placement exams and register for classes, visit or call the Adult Education class at the City Colleges location for you.

-Free classes are offered at Kennedy King College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, obtain a GED certificate, or prepare for the Citizenship Exam.
+Free classes are offered at Kennedy King College, satellite locations, and other community sites to help students improve basic literacy skills and/or obtain a GED® certificate.
+Specific services include:

 In general, students must be at least 18 years old in order to enroll in adult education classes.
 However, 16 and 17 year-olds may register with an official release letter certifying that they are no longer attending high school.
 (Recent arrivals to Chicago age 16 and 18 must have a parent or guardian fill out a form verifying that they have never attended a Chicago-area public school.)